kobare/techie-tuts/_posts/cheatsheets/2020-06-06-rbenv-cheatsheet.markdown

-That it's!
+That's it!

-*See you on the next tuts*
+*See you in the next tuts*